evanwill/pastyAware/inside.md

 Both parts are delicious.

-I suggest eating them at the same time, although others may pick them apart and eat them seporately.
+I suggest eating them at the same time, although others may pick them apart and eat them separately.

-Adding a sauce such as [ketchup](https://en.wikipedia.org/wiki/Ketchup) is optional, but can be quite tasty.
+Adding a sauce such as [ketchup](https://en.wikipedia.org/wiki/Ketchup){:target="_blank"} is optional, but can be quite tasty.
 Some people add gravy for some unknown reason.